bangconghuynh/qsym2/docs/docs/user-guide/molecule-symmetrisation.md

 ## Parameters

+!!! info "Feature requirements"

+    - Using the Python API requires the [`python` feature](../getting-started/prerequisites.md/#rust-features).

 The input parameters and their descriptions for each mode of running molecule symmetrisation in QSym² are given below.
 When an input parameter has a default value, the default value will be specified.